 - Put a masking tape label on the end of each encoder cable and servo cable, near the 3-pin socket.

-- Trace each cable back to its origin to see what it is connected to.
+- Trace each cable back to its origin to see where it is connected.

 - Label each cable Right or Left, Encoder or Servo.